Towards mitigation of apparent tension between nuclear physics and astrophysical observations by improved modeling of neutron star matter: Abstract

 \section{Abstract}

-Observations of neutron stars by the LIGO-Virgo and NICER collaborations have provided us reasonably precise measurements of their various macroscopic properties.
-In this letter, within a fully Bayesian framework we combine them to put joint constraints on the properties of neutron stars based on an empirical parameterization of nuclear matter.
-Within $90 \%$ credible level this parameterization predicts $R_{1.4} = 12.72_{-.65}^{+0.51}$ km and $\Lambda_{1.4} = 624_{-171}^{+180}$ for the radius and dimensionless tidal deformability, respectively, of a $1.4 M_{\odot}$ neutron star.
-These values imply a somewhat stiffer equation of state for neutron stars in comparison to those found in other studies that were based on spectral or piecewise polytropic parameterization, which are agnostic to nuclear physics constraints.
-This indicates a tension between nuclear physics inputs and astrophysical observations.
-Specifically, we show that this empirically parameterized nuclear equation of state disfavors the softness found in astrophysical observations at a statistically significant level.
-[This manuscript has been assigned the preprint number {LIGO-P2000221}.]
+Observations of neutron stars (NSs) by the LIGO-Virgo and NICER collaborations have provided reasonably precise measurements of their various macroscopic properties.
+In this paper, we employ a Bayesian framework to combine them and place improved joint constraints on the properties of NS equation of state (EoS).
+We use a hybrid EoS formulation that employs a parabolic expansion-based nuclear empirical parameterization around the nuclear saturation density augmented by a generic 3-segment piecewise polytrope model at higher densities.
+Within the $90 \%$ credible level this parameterization predicts $R_{1.4} = 12.57_{-0.92}^{+0.73}$ km and $\Lambda_{1.4} = 550_{-225}^{+223}$ for the radius and dimensionless tidal deformability, respectively, of a $1.4 M_{\odot}$ NS.
+Finally, we show how the construction of the full NS EoS based solely on the nuclear empirical parameters at saturation density leads to certain tension with the astrophysical data, and how the hybrid approach provides a resolution to it.